 - Sold more than 18 million male condoms, 6.7 million water filtration tablets, 331,000 injectable contraceptives and 483,000 oral contraceptive pills

-In 2017-2018, Keneya Jemu Kan will launch the Jigisigi maternal and neonatal health campaign, which will include efforts to promote the use of medical care during and after pregnancy, the use of health facilities for giving birth and infant vaccination.
+Keneya Jemu Kan also launched the Jigisigi maternal and neonatal health campaign, which included efforts to promote the use of medical care during and after pregnancy, the use of health facilities for giving birth and infant vaccination.